Computing maximal subsemigroups of a finite semigroup: Arbitrary semigroups

 \begin{cor} Suppose that $A \neq \varnothing$ and $B = \varnothing$.
 Then $T$ is a (proper) subsemigroup of $S$ if and only if conditions~\eqref{item-prop-rect-1} and~\eqref{item-prop-rect-2} of Proposition~\ref{prop-rect} hold, and every vertex $V$ of $\Gamma_{\L}$ with $c(V) = 1$ is contained in $A$. \end{cor}

 Thus we may give necessary and sufficient conditions for a maximal subsemigroup of type~\eqref{item-l} to exist.

 \begin{cor} Suppose that $A \neq \varnothing$ and $B = \varnothing$.
-Then $T$ is a maximal subsemigroup of $S$ if and only if the complement of $A$ is a source of $\Gamma_{\L}$ with colour $0$, and there is no maximal subsemigroup of $S$ of type~\eqref{item-both} whose subset of $J / \L$ is equal to $A$. \end{cor} \begin{proof} ($\Rightarrow$) Since $\Gamma_{\L}$ is acyclic, it follows that the induced subdigraph of $\Gamma_{\L}$ on the vertices not contained in $A$ contains a sink (in the subdigraph but not necessarily in the original digraph).
-Let $A^{\prime}$ be the subset of $J / \L$ formed from the union of $A$ with the set of $\L$-classes contained in this sink, and define $T'$ to be the subset of $S$ such that $S \setminus T' \subseteq J$ and $S \cap J$ is the union of the $\L$-classes in $A'$.
-Then either $A' = J / \L$, or, by Corollary~\ref{cor-remove-l}, $T'$ is a proper subsemigroup of $S$ which properly contains $T$.
-Since $T$ is maximal, it follows that $A' = J / \L$, and so the complement of $\Gamma_{\L}$ forms a single vertex of $\Gamma_{\L}$.
+Then $T$ is a maximal subsemigroup of $S$ if and only if the complement of $A$ is a source of $\Gamma_{\L}$ with colour $0$, and there is no maximal subsemigroup of $S$ of type~\eqref{item-both} whose subset of $J / \L$ is equal to $A$. \end{cor} \begin{proof} ($\Rightarrow$) Since $\Gamma_{\L}$ is acyclic, it follows that any induced subdigraph of $\Gamma_{\L}$ is acyclic.
+Therefore there is a sink in the induced subdigraph of $\Gamma_{\L}$ on the vertices not contained in $A$.
+Note that this vertex is not necessarily a sink in $\Gamma_{\L}$ itself.
+Let $A^{\prime}$ be the subset of $J / \L$ formed from the union of $A$ with the set of $\L$-classes contained in this sink, and define $T'$ to be the subset of $S$ such that $S \setminus T' \subseteq J$ and $T' \cap J$ is the union of the $\L$-classes in $A'$.
+Then either $A' = J / \L$, or, by Corollary~\ref{cor-remove-l}, $T'$ is a proper subsemigroup of $S$ that properly contains $T$.
+Since $T$ is maximal, it follows that $A' = J / \L$, and so the complement of $A$ forms a single vertex of $\Gamma_{\L}$.
 This vertex is a source of $\Gamma_{\L}$ by condition~\eqref{item-prop-rect-2} of Proposition~\ref{prop-rect}, and has colour $0$ by Corollary~\ref{cor-remove-l}.

 Since $T$ is a maximal subsemigroup of $S$, it is not contained in another maximal subsemigroup of $S$.
 Since $T$ is not a maximal subsemigroup of type~\eqref{item-both}, $T$ is not contained in such a maximal subsemigroup.